Nordix/keycloak-secrets-vault-provider/docs/overview.md

 The Vault SPI is read-only, meaning that Keycloak can only read secrets from it, not write them.
 The realm administrator is responsible for creating and storing secret values using external tools or systems outside of Keycloak.

+After enabling the Vault SPI, it is still possible to store sensitive configuration values in cleartext in the configuration.
+The use of `${vault.<id>}` references is optional and the realm administrator can choose to continue storing secrets in cleartext if desired.

 Example workflow (**Figure 2**):

 1. The realm administrator stores the LDAP bind password in the OpenBao KV secrets engine at the path `secret/keycloak/my-realm/ldap-bindpw`.